Prince Frederick Augustus of Anhalt-Dessau

 Frederick Augustus of Anhalt-Dessau (Friedrich August von Anhalt-Dessau) (23 September 1799 – 4 December 1864), was a German prince of the House of Ascania from the Anhalt-Dessau branch.

 Birth and family

 Frederick was born in Dessau on 23 September 1799 as the fourth (but third surviving son) of Frederick, Hereditary Prince of Anhalt-Dessau, by his wife Landgravine Amalie of Hesse-Homburg, daughter of Frederick V, Landgrave of Hesse-Homburg.

 Marriage and issue

 In Rumpenheim Castle in Offenbach am Main on 11 September 1832, Frederick Augustus married Princess Marie Luise Charlotte of Hesse-Kassel (b.
 Copenhagen, 9 May 1814 – d.
 Schloss Hohenburg, 28 July 1895).
-She was a daughter of Prince William of Hesse-Kassel by his wife Princess Louise Charlotte of Denmark, a sister of King Christian VIII of Denmark.
+She was the daughter of Prince William of Hesse-Kassel and Princess Louise Charlotte of Denmark, sister of King Christian VIII of Denmark.
 Marie was an older sister of the later Queen Louise, wife of King Christian IX of Denmark.